tbfisher/sublimetext-Pandoc/README.md

 ## Configure

 You can fully configure the available formats, and configure the Pandoc options to customize transformation, via the [plugin settings file](http://docs.sublimetext.info/en/latest/customization/settings.html).
 Via the application menu, go to "Preferences" -> "Package Settings" -> "Pandoc".

+There are 2 possible top level settings keys, "user" and "default".
+If you use "default" in your user settings file, the default settings will be overwritten, but if you use "user" your settings will be merged into the default settings.